 Inflammatory Bowel Disease: A term for several diseases that cause inflammation of the intestines.

-Kegel Exercises: Pelvic muscle exercises that assist in bladder and bowel control as well as sexual function.
+Kegel Exercises: Pelvic muscle exercises.
+Doing these exercises helps with bladder and bowel control as well as sexual function.

 Rectum: The last part of the digestive tract.

-Sphincter Muscles: Muscles that can close a bodily opening, such as the sphincter muscles of the anus.
+Sphincter Muscles: Muscles that can close a bodily opening, such as the sphincter muscle of the anus.

-Ultrasound Exam: A test in which sound waves are used to examine internal structures.
+Ultrasound Exam: A test in which sound waves are used to examine inner parts of the body.